JakeSteam/blog-personal/_posts/2024-04-07-reddit-mobile-achievements-guide.md

 <sup>1</sup>This accolade previously had the description "_Be in the top 1% of upvoted commenters or posters in a subreddit for 5 months in the last year_", and may still have the same unlock requirements.

-## Reddit Streak (20)
+## Reddit Streak (21)

 The streak achievements are simple loyalty rewards, requiring some sort of active action every day for weeks on end.
 This is the only achievement category to have a progress indicator at the top, in addition to the usual per-achievement progress:

 [![Reddit streak achievement tracking](/assets/images/2024/reddit-streak.png)](/assets/images/2024/reddit-streak.png)

-Note that one of these achievements cannot be obtained yet, with the final 730-day achievement expecting to be first unlocked in mid-November.
+Note that two of these achievements cannot be obtained yet, with the 730-day achievement expecting to be first unlocked in mid-November and 800-day achievement in late-January.

 |                                                                                                                                                                                                                                        |                                                                                                                                                                                                                                                            |                                                                                                                                                                                                                                        |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |